About Celebration of Hope

 Our Board of Directors:

 She feels that giving back feeds her soul while creating a fun atmosphere for people to enjoy and is dedicated to helping others who are struggling.
-Her work experience as well as her accomplished volunteer services will be valuable in leading the way to a successful celebration all while adhering to the mission statement.
+Her work experience as well as her accomplished volunteer services will be valuable in creating a successful celebration all while adhering to the mission statement.
 She believes together we can and do make a difference!

 Angela is a lifetime resident of Springfield.
 She graduated from Western New England College with a Bachelor’s degree in Business Administration.
 She has been employed at TD Insurance in West Springfield for the past eight years.
-Angela is an active member of Holy Cross Parish in Springfield, and serves as Vice President on the Celebration of Hope Committee.
+Angela is an active member of Holy Cross Parish in Springfield, and serves as Event Venue Liaison on the Celebration of Hope Committee.

 Angela’s devotion to raising awareness of cancer began in 2009 when her dear sister, Rosa, was diagnosed with stage four breast cancer.
 She has been co-captain of her sister’s team for the Rays of Hope, (Rosa’s roses of Hope) for the past three years raising over $22,000.00.

 Serving on the Celebration of Hope Committee she is committed to raise awareness of ways in which people can prevent cancer.
 Just as importantly, she strives to and give people with cancer and their families, courage, hope and support.